Rhapsody in Blue: Premiere

 The Rhapsody premiered on a snowy afternoon at Aeolian Hall, Manhattan, pictured here in 1923.

 Rhapsody in Blue premiered during a snowy Tuesday afternoon on February 12, 1924, at Aeolian Hall, Manhattan.
 Entitled "An Experiment in Modern Music", the much-anticipated concert held by Paul Whiteman and his Palais Royal Orchestra drew a packed house.
 The excited audience consisted of "vaudevillians, concert managers come to have a look at the novelty, Tin Pan Alleyites, composers, symphony and opera stars, flappers, cake-eaters, all mixed up higgledy-piggledy."
 A number of influential figures of the era were present, including Carl Van Vechten, Marguerite d'Alvarez, Victor Herbert, Walter Damrosch, and Willie "the Lion" Smith.

-In a pre-concert lecture, Whiteman's manager Hugh C. Ernst proclaimed the purpose of the concert to be "purely educational".
-Whiteman had selected the music to exemplify the "melodies, harmony and rhythms which agitate the throbbing emotional resources of this young restless age."
-The concert's lengthy program listed 26 separate musical movements, divided into 2 parts and 11 sections, bearing titles such as "True Form Of Jazz" and "Contrast—Legitimate Scoring vs. Jazzing".
-The program's schedule featured Gershwin's rhapsody as merely the penultimate piece which preceded Elgar's Pomp and Circumstance March No. 1.
+In a preconcert lecture, Whiteman's manager, Hugh C. Ernst, proclaimed the purpose of the concert to be "purely educational".
+Whiteman had selected the music to exemplify the "melodies, harmony, and rhythms which agitate the throbbing emotional resources of this young restless age."
+The concert's lengthy program listed 26 separate musical movements, divided into two parts and 11 sections, bearing titles such as "True Form of Jazz" and "Contrast—Legitimate Scoring vs. Jazzing".
+The program's schedule featured Gershwin's rhapsody as merely the penultimate piece, which preceded Elgar's Pomp and Circumstance March No. 1.

 Many of the early numbers in the program underwhelmed the audience, and the ventilation system in the concert hall malfunctioned.
 Some audience members had departed the venue by the time Gershwin made his inconspicuous entrance for the rhapsody.
-The audience purportedly were irritable, impatient, and restless until the haunting clarinet glissando played the opening notes of Rhapsody in Blue.
+The audience purportedly was irritable, impatient, and restless until the haunting clarinet glissando played the opening notes of Rhapsody in Blue.
 The distinctive glissando had been created quite by happenstance during rehearsals: